sky-uk/osprey/README.md

 # Named map of supported providers (currently `osprey` and `azure`)
 providers:
   osprey:
-    # Mandatory for windows, optional for unix systems.
-    # CA cert to use for HTTPS connections to osprey.
+    # CA cert to use for HTTPS connections to Osprey.
-    # Uses system's CA certs if absent (only in unix systems).
+    # Uses system's CA certs if absent.
     # certificate-authority: /tmp/osprey-238319279/cluster_ca.crt

-    # Alternatively, base64-encoded PEM format certificate.
+    # Alternatively, a Base64-encoded PEM format certificate.
     # This will override certificate-authority if specified.
-    # Same caveat for Windows systems applies.
     # certificate-authority-data: LS0tLS1CRUdJTiBDRVJUSUZJQ0FURS0tLS0tCk5vdCB2YWxpZAotLS0tLUVORCBDRVJUSUZJQ0FURS0tLS0tCg==

-    # Named map of target osprey servers to contact for access-tokens
+    # Named map of target Osprey servers to contact for access-tokens
     targets:
-      # Target osprey's environment name.
+      # Target Osprey's environment name.
       # Used for the name of the cluster, context, and users generated
       foo.cluster:
         # hostname:port of the target osprey server
         server: https://osprey.foo.cluster

-        #  list of names to generate aditional contexts against the target.
+        #  list of names to generate additional contexts against the target.
         aliases: [foo.alias]

-        #  list of names that can be used to logically group different osprey servers.
+        #  list of names that can be used to logically group different Osprey servers.
         groups: [foo]

-        # Mandatory for windows, optional for unix systems.
-        # CA cert to use for HTTPS connections to osprey.
+        # CA cert to use for HTTPS connections to Osprey.
-        # Uses system's CA certs if absent (only in unix systems).
+        # Uses system's CA certs if absent.
         # certificate-authority: /tmp/osprey-238319279/cluster_ca.crt

-        # Alternatively, base64-encoded PEM format certificate.
+        # Alternatively, a Base64-encoded PEM format certificate.
         # This will override certificate-authority if specified.
-        # Same caveat for Windows systems applies.
         # certificate-authority-data: LS0tLS1CRUdJTiBDRVJUSUZJQ0FURS0tLS0tCk5vdCB2YWxpZAotLS0tLUVORCBDRVJUSUZJQ0FURS0tLS0tCg==

   # Authenticating against Azure AD